 Schools must document, for each borrower, that the borrower received and understood exit counseling.

 The exit counseling session will discuss the seriousness and importance of the federal student loan repayment obligation, including a summary of the consequences of loan default.
-Borrowers are obligated to repay their federal education loans in full even if the student does not graduate or takes longer than expected to complete the program, is unable to get a job after graduation or is otherwise dissatisfied with the quality of the education and/or other services he or she received from the school.
+Borrowers are obligated to repay their federal student loans in full even if the student does not graduate or takes longer than expected to complete the program, is unable to get a job after graduation or is otherwise dissatisfied with the quality of the education and/or other services he or she received from the school.

 The exit counseling session will review the terms and conditions of the student’s federal loans, including interest rates, grace periods and the date the first payments are due.
 It will summarize the features of the available repayment plan options, including standard repayment, extended repayment, graduated repayment, income-contingent repayment, income-based repayment and pay-as-you-earn repayment.
 Exit counseling will provide examples for each repayment plan showing the average estimated monthly loan payments, total interest paid and total payments based either on the student’s actual debt burden or the average cumulative debt burden of all borrowers at the school in the same program of study as the borrower.
 Federal student loan borrowers may change repayment plans at least once a year.